 - Consents – Information relating to permissions, consents and contact preferences, for example, whether members’ details appear in the Members’ Directory, and whether parents are happy for photographs to be taken of their children attending activities.

 - Management of events and activities – Information relating to you or your child’s attendance at events and activities organised by the church.
-It may include attendance registers, and photos or videos.
+It may include attendance registers, and photos or videos such as those recorded for service live-streaming on Facebook or our website.

 - Health information – Such as allergies and medical conditions, where this is required primarily in the context of our Nursery and our children’s clubs and activities.